Hideyo Noguchi: Posthumous honors

 Noguchi's remains were returned to the United States and buried in Woodlawn Cemetery in the Bronx, New York City.

 In 1928, the Japanese government awarded Noguchi the Order of the Rising Sun, Gold and Silver Star, which represents the second highest of eight classes associated with the award.

 In 1979, the Noguchi Memorial Institute for Medical Research (NMIMR) was founded with funds donated by the Japanese government at the University of Ghana in Legon, a suburb north of Accra.

-In 1981, the Instituto Nacional de Salud Mental (National Institute of Mental Health) "Honorio Delgado - Hideyo Noguchi" was founded with founds of the Peruvian Government and the JICA (Japan International Cooperation Agency) in Lima - Perú.
+In 1981, the Instituto Nacional de Salud Mental (National Institute of Mental Health) "Honorio Delgado – Hideyo Noguchi" was founded with founds of the Peruvian Government and the JICA (Japan International Cooperation Agency) in Lima – Perú.

-Dr. Noguchi's portrait has been printed on Japanese 1000-yen banknotes since 2004.
+Dr. Noguchi's portrait has been printed on Japanese 1000 yen banknotes issued since 2004.
 In addition, the house near Inawashiro where he was born and brought up is preserved.
 It is operated as part of a museum to his life and achievements.

 Noguchi's name is honored at the Centro de Investigaciones Regionales Dr. Hideyo Noguchi at the Universidad Autónoma de Yucatán.

-A 2.1 km street in Guayaquil, Ecuador downtown is named after Dr. Hideyo Noguchi.